 Once you’ve found your dream home, your agent will assist you in making and submitting an offer.
 They will also negotiate after a home inspection is completed to make sure you are getting the best deal possible.

 If you’re interested in learning more about Clever or speaking with a top-rated buyer’s agent in your area, fill out our online form.
-A member of our team will be in touch shortly to answer any questions you might and have and connect you with one of our local Partner Agents for a no-obligation consultation.
+A member of our team will be in touch shortly to answer any questions you might and have and connect you with one of our local real estate agent for a no-obligation consultation.